Lunkers/Raspberry-Pi-Livestreaming/README.md

 ```
 into the terminal.

-Next, we need to very that the proper encoders are installed.
+Next, we need to verify that the proper encoders are installed.
 To do so, enter
 ```
 ffmpeg -encoders | grep 264
 ```